How to Apply

 How to Check Your Application Status

-Once you have completed your taught application, check your PAC account regularly for updates on the progress of your application.
+Once you have completed your taught application, check your application account regularly for updates on the progress of your application.

 Eligibility for EU Status